MaciejSzreder/ties/README.md

 	</body>
 </html>
 ```
-If the node with score is more text than just a number you can use --regexp1, -r1, --regexp2, -r2 to specyfi the shape of data.
+If the node with a score is more text than just a number you can use --regexp1, -r1, --regexp2, -r2 to specify the shape of data.
 E.g.
 ```shell
 python ties.py -p1 ".//*[@class='game']/*[@class='team'][1]" -p2 ".//*[@class='game']/*[@class='team'][2]" -r1 "(?<=\()\d+" -r2 "(?<=\()\d+"